Corus International

 Corus International is a global non-governmental humanitarian organization headquartered in Baltimore, Maryland.

 History

 Corus International was launched on January 1, 2020, by international NGOs Lutheran World Relief and IMA World Health as a parent organization of a family of for-profit and nonprofit faith-based subsidiaries addressing global health and development.
 The founding of Corus followed the operational merger of Lutheran World Relief and IMA World Health in January 2019.

+Partnerships

+In April 2025, Corus International partnered with the Tanzanian government to work together to boost coffee and cocoa production in Tanzania.